OpenNebula/docs/source/administration/hosts_and_clusters/cluster_guide.rst

 You can associate an specific System DS to a cluster to improve its performance (e.g. balance VM I/O between different servers) or to use different system DS types (e.g. shared and ssh).

 To use a specific System DS with your cluster, instead of the default one, just create it (with TYPE=SYSTEM\_DS in its template), and associate it just like any other datastore (onecluster adddatastore).
-Check the :ref:`System DS guide for more information <system_ds#the_system_datastore_for_multi-cluster_setups>`.
+Check the :ref:`System DS guide for more information <system_ds>`.

 Cluster Properties
 ------------------